naraB/colab-notifier/README.md

 **colab notifier** is a Google Chrome extension that notifies you when cells are finished running.

 ## Description
 The days of nervously checking your Google Colaboratory notebook are over.
-You can now safely enjoy watching YouTube videos while your models are training without having to check whether your notebook has finished running or not.
+You can now safely enjoy watching YouTube videos while your models are training without you having to check whether or not your notebook has finished running.
 Using **colab notifier** you will get notified when your cells are finished after running longer than a certain threshold set by you.
 You can get notified with a sound, a message, or both.

 ## Screenshots
 ![colab notifier ui](./images/screenshot-ui.png)